 Dangers of Benzodiazepine Detox

 Benzodiazepine detox does not always result in life-threatening physical symptoms, such as seizures.
-However, without medical supervision, an individual who is attempting a benzodiazepine detox may become a danger to him or herself, and/or others as a result of some of the mood and perceptual distortions associated with the withdrawal symptoms.
+However, without medical supervision, an individual who is attempting a benzodiazepine detox may become a danger to him or herself, and others as a result of some of the mood and perceptual distortions associated with the withdrawal symptoms.

-Another common danger associated with benzodiazepine detox can occur with individuals who become addicted to benzodiazepines, and do not comply with the detoxification instructions.
-Since benzodiazepine detox is often a long, multiple-week long process, most people complete it on an outpatient basis, checking in with their general practitioner regularly throughout the process.
-However, some people are addicted to benzodiazepines, and cannot complete the detox process without constant supervision because on an outpatient basis, benzodiazepine addicts are likely to:
+Another common danger associated with benzodiazepine detox can occur with individuals who become addicted to benzodiazepines and do not comply with the detoxification instructions.
+Since benzodiazepine detox is often a long, multiple-week-long process, most people complete it on an outpatient basis, checking in with their general practitioner regularly throughout the process.
+However, some people are addicted to benzodiazepines, and cannot complete the detox process without constant supervision because, on an outpatient basis, benzodiazepine addicts are likely to:

 - Obtain more benzodiazepines from overseas online pharmacies, which can be very dangerous.
 Online pharmacies operate overseas, where lax drug standards and enforcement may allow the sale of benzodiazepines with dangerous drugs in them that are not allowed in the benzodiazepines sold in the United States.

 In cases of benzodiazepine addiction and abuse, many people experience paradoxical effects, in which they have increased energy and lowered inhibitions.
-Although rare (less that 1%), this can result in self-harm and suicidal thoughts and behaviors.
+Although rare (less than 1%), this can result in self-harm and suicidal thoughts and behaviors.

 Benzodiazepine Detox Resources

-Whether benzodiazepine addiction or long-term medical use, cessation or drastic reduction of the use of these drugs requires medical consultation, and a personalized benzodiazepine detox.
-The process of benzodiazepine detox is not a short one, and it can be very severe, even life threatening.
+Whether benzodiazepine addiction or long-term medical use, cessation or drastic reduction of the use of these drugs requires medical consultation and a personalized benzodiazepine detox.
+The process of benzodiazepine detox is not a short one, and it can be very severe, even life-threatening.

 Additionally, depending on the individual, and the nature of benzodiazepine use, it may be necessary to enter into a detox facility as a part of a drug rehabilitation program.
-It is important to ensure a safe and stable benzodiazepine detox, and have a plan in place prior to beginning the process, as the nature of withdrawal symptoms varies, and can be unpredictable depending on the individual circumstance.
+It is important to ensure a safe and stable benzodiazepine detox, and have a plan in place before beginning the process, as the nature of withdrawal symptoms varies, and can be unpredictable depending on the individual circumstance.

-If you, or a loved one are dependent on benzodiazepines, and ready to begin a benzodiazepine detox, please contact us to speak with a certified counselor about your situation.
+If you or a loved one are dependent on benzodiazepines and ready to begin a benzodiazepine detox, please contact us to speak with a certified counselor about your situation.
 We will talk with you about the nature and length of benzodiazepine use, and work with you to determine the most effective form of detox to maintain safety and sustained sobriety from benzodiazepines after the completion of detox.

-At A Forever Recovery, we understand how difficult it can be to live with anxiety and insomnia, and we also understand the dangers and unmanageability of dependence on benzodiazepines.
+At A Forever Recovery, we understand how difficult it can be to live with anxiety and insomnia, and we also know the dangers and unmanageability of dependence on benzodiazepines.
 This is why we develop a personalized and individual approach to each person in need of assistance, regardless of the nature of the problem.
 We are here to empower individuals to live vibrant and healthy lives without the need for pharmaceutical remedies.
-Our evidence and results-based treatment plans have given countless individuals the ability to overcome their ailments and continue life with the complete elimination of benzodiazepines and other addictive pharmaceuticals.
+Our evidence and results-based treatment plans have given countless people the ability to overcome their ailments and continue life with the complete elimination of benzodiazepines and other addictive pharmaceuticals.